aiaustin/planners/README.md

 http://www.aiai.ed.ac.uk/project/nonlin/

 ## O-Plan: (1983-99)
 An AI planning , execution and plan repair system with extensive representations for temporal, resource and other constraints, support for plan execution monitoring and plan repair "on-the-fly".
-Plan representation based on the &lt;I-N-OVAgt; model.
+Plan representation based on the &lt;I-N-OVA&gt; model.
 Runable as a web service.
 Written in Common Lisp with User Interface and Web Service elements in Java.

 http://www.aiai.ed.ac.uk/project/oplan/